What is Argon?

 - Better insulating windows can help lower your energy bills.

 At Pella, we recognize that window and door glass needs differ by the region of the country that you’re located in.
-That’s why we offer glass options for the climate and weather in Eau Claire.
+That’s why we carry glass options for the climate and weather in Eau Claire.
 Just check out our energy efficient glass options for more details.
-When you select glass for your windows and patio doors that uses insulating argon, you can be at ease knowing you’ve made a decision that will help enhance the comfort and lower the energy expenses for your home.
-And that feels pretty good.
+When you choose glass for your windows and patio doors that uses insulating argon, you can be at ease knowing you’ve made a decision that will help enhance the comfort and lower the energy expenses for your home.
+And that’s a pretty good feeling.

 Pella offers windows and patio doors with advanced Low-E double-pane glass and that are ENERGY STAR® qualified so you can take advantage of energy efficiency and comfort immediately.
 Want to know more about how your glass choice will affect your home?
 Call our Pella Window and Door Showroom in Eau Claire for an in-home consultation or to discover more about your next window replacement.